Back to Top

 • Trouble with organising tasks, time management, or following multi-step instructions

-• Rushing through work and making careless mistakes
+• May rush through tasks and make mistakes

 • Forgetting what they just learned, especially without repetition or visual cues

-• Poor handwriting or difficulty getting thoughts onto paper
+• Difficulty with handwriting or getting thoughts onto paper.

 Despite these challenges, children with ADHD are often creative, energetic, and quick thinkers.
 With the right support — including routine, structure, and positive reinforcement — they can learn to manage their symptoms and succeed in school and beyond.